-For exams, you may not use any sources other than your own brain.
+For exams, you may not use any sources other than your own brain and a scientific calculator.

 Copyright of Materials

 All class materials (notes, tests, assignments, videos, etc.) are copyrighted and may not be copied, posted, or reproduced without permission.